tad-lispy/ecosystem-simulation/README.md

 ### Spawn Record

-Ok, so what id this whole `Spawn actor action` type?
+Ok, so what is this whole `Spawn actor action` type?
 It's a record :

 ```elm
 { actor : actor